aiexplorations/object_store_demo/README.md

 ### Potential Improvements
 1. **Performance Optimizations**
    - Implement caching layer
-   - Add read replicas for MinIO
+   - Add read replicas for MinIO - probably not needed
-   - Optimize large file handling
+   - Optimize large file handling - tried, and works well with the current setup; requires docker config changes and testing

 2. **Scalability Enhancements**
-   - Horizontal scaling of service instances
+   - Horizontal scaling of service instances - implemented
-   - Load balancing implementation
+   - Load balancing implementation - implemented
-   - Connection pooling for MinIO and RabbitMQ
+   - Connection pooling for MinIO and RabbitMQ - implemented

 3. **Reliability & Monitoring**
-   - Enhanced error handling
+   - Enhanced error handling - not implemented
-   - Comprehensive metrics collection
+   - Comprehensive metrics collection - not implemented
-   - Circuit breakers for external services
+   - Circuit breakers for external services - not implemented

 4. **Feature Additions**
-   - Object versioning
+   - Object versioning - not implemented
-   - Enhanced metadata search
+   - Enhanced metadata search - not implemented
-   - Compression support
+   - Compression support - not implemented

 ## Frontend
 To be implemented